-The Joe Rocket Skyline jacket comes with a zip out, waterproof liner.
+Features.
+The Joe Rocket Skyline jacket comes with a zip out waterproof liner.
 The Cycle Gear Sedici does not.
-Even though my wife and I wear rain gear made by another company, the Joe Rocket jacket liner is very effective as a wind breaker for early mornings or late evenings.
+Even though my wife and I wear separate rain gear, the liner is very effective as a wind breaker for early mornings or late evenings.
 It allows us to use the same jacket all day long.
 Both jackets have two outside pockets.
-The Joe Rocket jacket offers only one inside pocket whereas the Sedici has four inside pockets - one with a key clip; one sized for glasses; a huge, deep pocket for a helmet face shield; and a map pocket.
-At first, I thought these extra pockets were a great advantage, but I later found they come at a cost.
+The Joe Rocket jacket offers only one inside pocket whereas the Sedici has four inside pockets.
+One with a key clip, one sized for glasses, a huge deep pocket for a helmet face shield, and a map pocket.
+At first, I thought these extra pockets were a great advantage, but I later found they do come at a cost.
 Both jackets have belt loop snaps to act as a universal connection to pants.
-The Joe Rocket has an 8-inch zipper section to attach to riding pants, whereas the Cycle Gear Sedici does not.
+The Joe Rocket has an 8" zipper section to attach to riding pants whereas the Cycle Gear Sedici does not.